choojs/choo-website/content/reference/routing.md

 `?foo=bar&bin=baz`.
 This querystring contains two pairs: `foo=bar` and `bin=baz`.

-While using querystrings is great for urls, when you want to use them in a project, you'll probably want to convert them to an Object first.
+While using querystrings is great for URLs, when you want to use them in a project, you'll probably want to convert them to an Object first.
-Choo does this for you when urls are updated, and exposes the querystring pairs as `state.query`.
+Choo does this for you when URLs are updated, and exposes the querystring pairs as `state.query`.

 So `?foo=bar&bin=baz` would be exposed as `state.query.foo` and